Asian Markets Struggle For Traction As Trade Concerns Fester - UrduPoint

 "The reality is that those tariffs are still on the table," Kudlow said, although he did say that Donald Trump had struck a "constructive and optimistic tone" on China.

-The uncertainty weighed on Wall Street, with all three main indexes edging down.
+The uncertainty weighed on Wall Street, with all three main indexes edging down, and Asian dealers struggled for inspiration.

-Still, Asian markets reversed early losses to sit in positive territory in the afternoon.
+Tokyo ended the morning 0.2 percent lower, Hong Kong dipped 0.1 percent and Wellington shed 0.3 percent.

-Hong Kong jumped 0.8 percent and Shanghai added 0.2 percent, while Sydney gained 0.7 percent.
-Seoul, Singapore, Taipei and Manila were also well in the green, with Mumbai starting on an upbeat note.
+But Shanghai added 0.1 percent, while Sydney, Taipei and Singapore each rose 0.2 percent and Seoul gained 0.3 percent, as did Jakarta.

 - New poll hits pound - On currency markets the pound tumbled against the dollar after a fresh poll predicted Prime Minister Boris Johnson's ruling Conservatives would win a much smaller majority than a previous projection.